AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 **Prerequisites:**
 1. List all persons using the `list` command.
 At least 5 persons are in the list.
 2. Assume the time for now is 14-04-2024T12:00.
-3. Assume no scheduled meeting with any person currently.
+3. No person in the list has any scheduled meeting.

 **Example Test Case**: `schedule 1 s/23-04-2024T16:00 e/23-04-2024T17:00`.